glassroom/heinsen_routing/README.md

 ## Why?

-This is the first time we have produced original research that (a) we could clean up, apply to academic datasets, and release without having to disclose any proprietary intellectual property we consider valuable, and (b) could be of significant value to the wider AI research community, to whom we are incredibly grateful for all the work they have done and made public and/or released as open-source software over the years.
+This is the first time we have produced original research that:

+* we could clean up, apply to academic datasets, and release without having to disclose any proprietary intellectual property we consider valuable, and
+* could be of significant value to the wider AI research community, to whom we are incredibly grateful for all the work they have done and made public and/or released as open-source software over the years.

 ## How do you use this routing algorithm at GlassRoom?